Estimation of Panel Data Models with Nonlinear Factor Structure: Assumptions and Asymptotic Results

 \begin{assumption}[Independence] $\*f_t$, $\varepsilon_{i, s}$ and $\*v_{j, l}$ are mutually independent for all $t$, $i$, $j$, $s$ and $l$. \end{assumption}

-Assumptions \ref{A1}--\ref{A3} are similar to Assumptions 1--2 in \citet{pesaran2006}.
+Assumptions \ref{A1}--\ref{A3} are similar to Assumptions 1--2 in \citet{pesaran2006} and are standard in the CCE literature.
 Hence, we will only discuss main differences and restrictions here.
 Assumptions \ref{A1}\ref{A1a} and \ref{A2} impose strict stationarity on $\varepsilon_{i,t}$, $\*v_{i,t}$ and $\*f_t$, and specify $\alpha$-mixing conditions as in \citet{su12} with mixing rates vanishing to zero sufficiently fast.
 This implies that $\alpha_i(j) = o(j^{-(3+ \frac{12}{\eta})})$, assuming that $\alpha_i(j)$ is approximately a $p$-series.
 The decay of the mixing rates depends inversely on the parameter $\eta$; the smaller is $\eta$, the faster the mixing rates vanish.
 As pointed out by \citet{su12}, $\alpha$-mixing is not particularly restrictive.
-The Monte Carlo results reported in the appendix suggest that Assumptions \ref{A1}\ref{A1a} and \ref{A2} can be relaxed to allow for weak cross-sectional correlation in $\varepsilon_{i,t}$ and $\*v_{i,t}$, and non-stationarity in $\*f_t$.
-Assumption \ref{A3} is necessary and cannot be relaxed.
+The Monte Carlo results reported in the online supplement suggest that Assumptions \ref{A1}\ref{A1a} and \ref{A2} can be relaxed to allow for weak cross-sectional correlation in $\varepsilon_{i,t}$ and $\*v_{i,t}$, and non-stationarity in $\*f_t$.
+Assumption \ref{A3} is a standard independence condition in the CCE literature.

 To ensure accurate approximation of $\cg_i(\*f_t)$ using our proposed method, we need to impose smoothness conditions with respect to $\*f_t$.
 Let $\crc_f \subseteq \mathbb{R}^m$ denote the support of $\*f_t$.
 Classical series methods often require $\mathcal{R}_f$ to be bounded, such that, for instance, $\mathcal{R}_f=[0,1]^m$, which can be restrictive.
 We therefore follow \citet{su12}, and \citet{chen2005}, and allow the support to be unbounded, taking $\mathcal{R}_f = \mathbb{R}^m$ and using the following weighted sup-norm metric: where $\omega \geq 0$ and $z(\*f) \equiv [1+\|\*f\|^{2}]^{-\omega}$ is a weight function.
 When $\omega = 0$, \eqref{normg} reduces to the usual sup-norm, which would suffice if $\mathcal{R}_f$ would indeed be a bounded subset of $\mathbb{R}^m$ (see, for example, \citealp{lee16}, \citealp{su12}, \citealp{chen2005}, and \citealp{chen2007}).